 A summary of the community views on the Recreational Trails Survey and the St Helens Mountain Bike Trails - Rider Survey are provided below and the more detailed considerations have been included in the development of the Break O' Day Recreational Trails Strategy.
 A full report of Recreational Trails Survey can be found in Appendix K.

-Break O'Day Recreational Trails Strategy | December 2022
+Break O'Day Recreational Trails Strategy | Draft for Consultation | May 2022

 RECREATIONAL TRAILS SURVEY ANALYSIS

 The survey attracted 158 RESPONSES.

 KEY THEMES: